Crisis Averted: Restaurant Owner Saves 74 Jobs During COVID-19 Disaster

 In March 2020, the COVID-19 pandemic severely impacted the global food industry as governments shut down restaurants and foodservice businesses to slow down the spread of the coronavirus.
 Dining in restaurants essentially stopped overnight and social distancing requirements and safety regulations took full effect.
 While several businesses pivot and adapt to the new realities, many others continue to suffer from the unprecedented fallout.
 Many business owners experienced severe decline in sales, significant staff reduction and even permanent closures.

 According to National Restaurant Association, more than 3 million restaurant jobs and $25 billion in industry sales were lost during the first 22 days of March 2020 because of the virus.
-Charles Felts, owner of the Hidden Lake Restaurant Group, Inc, also suffered a tremendous downturn in revenue resulting from pandemic.
+Charles Felts, owner of Hidden Lake Restaurant Group, Inc., also suffered a tremendous downturn in revenue resulting from pandemic.
 Felts owns and operates two restaurants: Opus Ocean Grille and Opus Bistro & Steakhouse.

-Economic Relief
+Seeking Economic Relief

-Seeking disaster relief, Felts contacted San Jacinto College Small Business Development Center (SBDC) in April 2020 for emergency assistance and resources.
+Seeking disaster relief, Felts contacted the San Jacinto College Small Business Development Center (SBDC) in April 2020 for emergency assistance and resources.

 “Charles’s restaurants were heavily impacted by the pandemic, so he reached out for assistance in obtaining financial relief,” said SBDC Director and Business Advisor Herb Hildebrand.
 “I advised and educated him on the various SBA, CARES Act programs and helped him navigate and apply for the Paycheck Protection Program (PPP), and the Economic Injury Disaster Loan (EIDL).”